-For an edge $e\in E(T)$, we say that $G'$ is obtained \emph{by contracting $e$ in $T$} if $G'$ is the $(T/e)$-graph with the model obtained as follows: \begin{itemize} \item[(i)] contract $xy$ in $T$ and, respectively, the $(x,y)$-path $P$ in $T'$, and denote the node obtained from $x$ and $y$ by $z$, \item[(ii)] delete all $e$-vertices of $G$, \item[(iii)] for each remaining vertex $u\in V(G)$, delete from $M_u$ the subdivision nodes of $P$ and replace $x$ and $y$ by $z$ if at least one of these nodes is in $M_u$. \end{itemize} Note that $V(G')\subseteq V(G)$ and $G[V(G')]$ is a subgraph of $G'$ but not necessarily induced since two vertices of $G'$ that are not adjacent in $G$ could be adjacent in $G'$.
+For an edge $e\in E(T)$, we say that $G'$ is obtained \emph{by contracting $e$ in $T$} if $G'$ is the $(T/e)$-graph with the model obtained as follows: \begin{enumerate}[(i)] \item contract $xy$ in $T$ and, respectively, the $(x,y)$-path $P$ in $T'$, and denote the node obtained from $x$ and $y$ by $z$, \item delete all $e$-vertices of $G$, \item for each remaining vertex $u\in V(G)$, delete from $M_u$ the subdivision nodes of $P$ and replace $x$ and $y$ by $z$ if at least one of these nodes is in $M_u$. \end{enumerate} Note that $V(G')\subseteq V(G)$ and $G[V(G')]$ is a subgraph of $G'$ but not necessarily induced since two vertices of $G'$ that are not adjacent in $G$ could be adjacent in $G'$.